ngermeau/8bits-cpu/readme.md

-# Minimalistic CPU simulator
+# Minimalistic and Naive CPU Simulator

 # Todo

 [ ] code cleanup
 [ ] let a program be passed in parameter
-[ ] computer (cycles) stop after program finish executing
 [ ] take carry flag as input for add, shr, shl
+[ ] does other operations than CMP also affect the flags c,a,e,z ?
+[ ] the fact that execute instruction take steps 4,5,6 is not really correct [ ] exception for not moving acc to register in case of CMP not very clean [ ] computer (cycles) stop after program finish executing
 [ ] display graphical rendering of memory, regs...
-[ ] differentiate set and enable in steps
-[ ] write a correct readme
+[ ] write a correct readme (supported instructions etc...)
 [ ] write your own assembly compiler
+[ ] take care of peripherals

 # Demo programs